CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/perform-database-assessments.md

 In this lab, you will perform the following tasks:

-- Task 1: Task 1: Connect to the WideWorldImporters database on the SQL 2019 VM
+- Task 1: Connect to the WideWorldImporters database on the SQL 2019 VM
-- Task 2: Task 2: Perform assessments for migration
+- Task 2: Perform assessments for migration

 ## Task 1: Connect to the WideWorldImporters database on the SQL 2019 VM